Mr. Big (American band): Formation and debut album (1988–1990)

 After bassist Billy Sheehan left David Lee Roth's backing band in 1988, he began piecing together a new band with the help of Mike Varney from Shrapnel Records, a label specialized in the shredding genre.
 Sheehan started by recruiting vocalist Eric Martin, a Capitol Records solo artist who Sheehan had become aware of after hearing the track "I Can't Stop the Fire", which Martin had recorded with Neal Schon for the soundtrack to the 1984 film Teachers.
 Sheehan had originally intended to complete the band with guitarist Steve Stevens and drummer Gregg Bissonette (who Sheehan had played with in Roth's backing band), but this fell apart when Stevens opted to pursue his Atomic Playboys project and Bissonette decided to stay with Roth.
-Soonafter, guitarist Paul Gilbert of the Los Angeles-based heavy metal band Racer X joined the band on Sheehan's invitation.
+Soon after, guitarist Paul Gilbert of the Los Angeles-based heavy metal band Racer X joined the band on Sheehan's invitation.
 Several drummers were auditioned before Pat Torpey formally completed the line-up.
 Torpey, a journeyman session drummer, had previously recorded and toured with a number of high-profile artists, including Impellitteri, Stan Bush, Marilyn Martin, Belinda Carlisle, Ted Nugent, The Knack, and Jeff Paris (who would later collaborate with Mr. Big in a songwriting capacity).

 At Martin's recommendation, the newly-formed band hired manager Herbie Herbert, who as well as managing Martin during his solo career in the mid-late 1980s, had worked with Santana, Journey, Europe.
 Several band names were considered, including "Wild Blue Yonder", "Red House", "Hawks and Doves", "Mars Needs Women" and "Magic to Burn", before Torpey suggested "Mr. Big", a nod to the song by Free.

-By 1989, they signed with Atlantic Records and released their self-titled debut the same year.
-The record did not gain the band a mainstream rock audience stateside, but was a success in Japan.
+By 1989, they signed with Atlantic Records and released their self-titled debut the same year, which charted just outside of the top 40 stateside and was also successful in Japan.

 In June 1990, the group toured America as an opening act on Rush's Presto Tour.
 In August 1990, two songs, "Strike Like Lightning" and "Shadows", performed by Mr. Big, were exclusively released on the soundtrack album of the action film Navy SEALs.